keelancook/missionscenter/docs/advocacy-team-overview.md

 _Stay Connected_

 Ask any missionary and they will tell you that they rarely stay connected with their friends and church family back home.
 Part of providing care to missionaries is the commitment to stay connected.
-Your missionary should here from you at least once a month.
-This can happen through emails, Skype, handwritten letters or any number of creative ways.
+Your missionary should hear from you at least once a month.
+This can happen through emails, video calls, handwritten letters, or any number of creative ways.
 Make sure this is part of your team meeting.

 _Send Care Packages_

-Nothing says I love you to a missionary quite like a box full of ranch dressing mix, chocolate and a few good books!
+Nothing says I love you to a missionary quite like a box full of ranch dressing mix, chocolate, and a few good books!
 Advocacy Teams will send at least two care packages a year to their missionary.

 _Help with Departure and Arrival_